SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

 3. You can now [deploy the multi-tenant application to the provider SAP BTP account](./24-Multi-Tenancy-Deployment.md).

-## Develop the Multi-Tenant Application
+## Option 2: Develop the Multi-Tenant Application

 The core application behavior is unchanged from the [*main-single-tenant*](../../../tree/main-single-tenant), so this is the starting point on which the step-by-step guide is based.
 You add the multitenancy and app router features to the project and make some alterations to allow the project to seamlessly deploy to Cloud Foundry runtime.